-The first identification assumption of our empirical approach is that investors consider information signals by peer investors valuable only via the real option attached to the asset.
+The first identification assumption of our empirical approach is that investors consider market signals valuable only via the real option attached to the asset.
 This assumption is violated if recent nearby development exerts positive externalities on the building's value.
-However, this externality capitalization seems unlikely.
-In our setting, we control for buildings' ability to generate revenue, which internalizes any positive externality, particularly since we focus on tangible and easily observable information signals.
-Moreover, in a robustness check, we control for the Net Operating Income (NOI) per square meter generated by recently built nearby properties, which serves as a proxy for the value of positive externalities.
-In another robustness check, we drop the recent developments within 1000 meters from a redevelopment to eliminate the possible positive externalities on the building's value.
-In both cases, our results are left unchanged.
+To ensure that this does not bias our results, we control for buildings' ability to generate revenue.
+This internalizes any positive externality, particularly since we focus on tangible and easily observable market signals.
+Moreover, we run several robustness checks.
+First, we partial out county fixed effects interacted with year fixed effects.
+These interaction terms address omitted variable concerns regarding the investors' expectations and risk perceptions of local real estate markets.
+Second, we control for the net operating income (NOI) per square meter generated by recently built nearby properties, which serves as a proxy for the value of positive externalities.
+Third, we drop the recent developments within 1000 meters of a redevelopment to eliminate the possible positive externalities on the building's value.
+Fourth, we lag our market signals.
+This ensures that recently nearby built properties do not exert positive externalities on the future revenue-generating ability of existing properties.
+Our results are left unchanged.

-&lt;sup>3The building's FAR is the sum of the area of each floor, divided by the building plot's land area.
+3The building's FAR is the sum of the area of each floor, divided by the building plot's land area.
 Because the amount of capital invested in a building increases with the total building surface, the FAR is a good proxy for the capital invested per unit of land.

-The second identification assumption is that the considered information signals are unrelated to price unobservables conditional on our set of controls.
-Because we condition on the building ability to generate revenue, such a correlation must stem from a relationship between price-relevant investors' characteristics and information signals.
+The second identification assumption is that the considered market signals are unrelated to price unobservables conditional on our set of controls.
+Because we condition on the building's ability to generate revenue, such a correlation must stem from a relationship between price-relevant investors' characteristics and market signals.
 This violation of the instruments' exogeneity seems unlikely.
-In our preferred specifications, we control for several buyers' characteristics, such as capitalization type, investors' geographic scope, and whether investors are foreign.
-Additionally, our empirical analysis provides several results indirectly supporting the instruments' exogeneity.
-When using both information signals - capital intensity gap and economic activity mismatch separately in the 3SLS estimations, estimates of the willingness to pay for redevelopment converge toward similar estimates that are not statistically different from each other.
+In our preferred specifications, we control for several buyers' characteristics, such as capitalization type, investors' geographic scope, and whether investors are foreign.4 Additionally, our empirical analysis provides several results indirectly supporting the instruments' exogeneity.
+When using both market signals - capital intensity gap and economic activity mismatch - separately in the 3SLS estimations, estimates of the willingness to pay for redevelopment converge toward similar estimates that are not statistically different from each other.
 Put differently, if one or both instruments were endogenous, the results would not converge in probability towards the true population parameter.
 Finally, when we jointly use both instruments, the overidentification test does not indicate endogeneity issues.